jnephin/Chlor-a/README.md

 Interpolate
 -----------
-* Monthly mosaiced Chlor_a was interpolated to fill remaining data gaps (from clouds for example).
+* The monthly ChlA data was interpolated spatially using Spline with Barriers (ArcGIS 10.4) to fill in any gaps that remained after mosaicking.
+These gaps were typically located nearshore and in coastal inlets.
 * Raster interpolation was performed in ArcMap using Spline with Barrier algorithm (SplineBarriers.py).
 * Chla was interpolated with a 1 x 1 km cell size (its native resolution)
 * Both products, 1) all masked and 2) no straylight masked, were interpolated.